 | Woodpecker AP-H | Handpiece | Lightweight, three-section design | €320–€350 | Ergonomics and affordability |

-| Woodpecker PT-E | Tabletop | Dual heating, Bluetooth pedal | €800–€1,200 | Budget tabletop solution |
+| Woodpecker PT-E | Combined tabletop system | Titanium handpieces, dual heating, Bluetooth | ~€7,990 incl. trolley (ex.
+VAT) | Combined tabletop system, newer brand |

 Selecting between handpiece and tabletop systems requires honest assessment of your practice's scale, budget, and workflow priorities.
+For a detailed exploration of this equipment decision, our cordless vs. tabletop air polisher guide examines the trade-offs in depth.

 Choose a handpiece if: Your practice has a limited budget, operates from a single or dual-operatory space, or already has reliable compressed air infrastructure in place.
 Handpiece systems excel when integrated into existing prophylaxis protocols and require minimal new infrastructure investment.
 They're also ideal for practices offering air polishing as an occasional service rather than a core protocol.